MRP ₹56

 Queliderm Cream is not recommended for children below nine years of age.

-Queliderm Cream is used to treat various fungal and bacterial skin infections.
-It treats skin inflammation due to allergies or irritants, eczema (inflamed, itchy, cracked and rough skin patches), psoriasis (skin cells multiply rapidly to form bumpy (uneven) red patches covered with white scales), ringworm, athlete’s foot (fungal infection between the toes), jock itch (fungal infection in the skin of the genitals, inner thighs and buttocks), candidiasis (yeast infection), insect bites, and stings.
+Queliderm Cream is used to treat fungal and bacterial skin infections.
+It treats skin inflammation due to allergies or irritants, eczema, psoriasis, ringworm, athlete’s foot, jock itch, candidiasis, insect bites, and stings.

 Queliderm Cream consists of Clotrimazole, Neomycin and Beclomethasone.
-Clotrimazole, an antifungal drug, stops fungi's growth by causing damage and leakage to the fungal cell membrane.
-Neomycin is an antibiotic and prevents the synthesis of essential proteins required by bacteria to carry out vital functions.
-Beclomethasone, a corticosteroid, works by blocking prostaglandin's production (chemical messengers) that make the affected area red, swollen and itchy.
+Clotrimazole stops fungal growth by damaging the fungal cell membrane.
+Neomycin prevents the synthesis of essential proteins required by bacteria to carry out vital functions.
+Beclomethasone works by blocking the production of prostaglandins (chemical messengers) that make the affected area red, swollen, and itchy.

 Queliderm Cream is for external use only.
-Avoid contact with eyes.
+Avoid contact with the eyes.
 If the medicine gets into your eyes, nose, or mouth, rinse thoroughly with water.
-Do not put a bandage or a dressing on the affected area while using Queliderm Cream unless advised by the doctor.
+Do not apply a bandage or dressing to the affected area while using Queliderm Cream unless advised by the doctor.
 Do not apply Queliderm Cream on sunburns, open wounds, lesions and blisters.

-You are required to maintain at least a three-hour gap after the application of Queliderm Cream if you are using more than one topical medicine.
+You are required to maintain a 3-hour gap after applying Queliderm Cream if you are using more than one topical medicine.

 Queliderm Cream should be used for as long as it has been prescribed by the doctor.
 The doctor will determine the duration of the treatment based on your condition.